 Black Friday headset deals: The best gaming headsets at the best prices

-There’s now just a week to go before the headset deals bonanza that is Black Friday, but hark, is that the sound of loads of early bird Black Friday deals being released into the wild?
-I think it might, and man alive are there some good ones, making it a great time indeed to pick up one of today’s best gaming headsets on the cheap.
+It might only be the second day of Black Friday week, but the Black Friday headset deals are already starting to roll in.
+Whether you’re looking for one of today’s best gaming headsets or just a cheap pair of headphones to chat to your mates online with, we’ve got you covered.

-To help you bag a great Black Friday headset deal, I’ve marked up each proper Black Friday deal accordingly, helping you separate the wheat from the other deals chaff.
-As always, you’ll find all of the best Black Friday PC gaming deals over in our central Black Friday hub page, but if all you want are the best Black Friday headset deals, then read on.
+As always, you’ll find all of the best Black Friday PC gaming deals over in our central Black Friday deals hub page, but this article will deal in gaming headsets and gaming headsets alone.
+To help make it easier, I’ve separated out our Black Friday headset deals into wired and wireless deals this year, which will hopefully make it a little easier for you to find what you want as quickly as possible.

-Of course, I’ll be updating this list with more new deals as and when they get announced, as well as sweeping away the old ones once they’ve expired.
+Of course, I’ll be updating this list with more new deals as and when they get announced this week, as well as sweeping away the old ones once they’ve expired.
 If you want to keep on top of all the best Black Friday gaming headset deals going, go on and give us a little bookmark in your favourites tab.

 Black Friday headset deals (UK):